slim71/SpartanLIFT/doc/Naming convention.md

 `initiate[...]`
 The main module itself activates a functionality carried on by another module.

-`is[...]`
-The main module computes and returns a flag to the requiring module.

 `request[...]`
 The main module asks data to a secondary module.